80+ Must-Know Splunk Interview Questions & Answers For Beginners and Experienced in 2025

 Also Read: Create Index in MySQL: MySQL Index Tutorial

-These options allow you to ingest data from almost any source.
+These flexible options allow ingestion of machine data from nearly any source.

 Also Read: What is Data Wrangling?
 Exploring Its Role in Data Analysis